 Recruitment/ sampling procedures

-In Study I, the recruitment of participants were made in somewhat different ways in Spain vs. Sweden.
+In Study I, the recruitment of participants was made in somewhat different ways in Spain vs. Sweden.
 In Sweden…. while in Spain…

 When it comes to Study II, the recruitment took place by sending out a questionnaire to 3000… how these were selected was done through…